trevorrl/Shiny-Tracker/README.md

 - [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig): To help with consistent formatting.
 - [vscode-lua](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua): Provides intellisense and linting for Lua.
-- [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua): This is Trevor's preferred Lua intellisense extension, provided in addition to the one recommended by the Ironmon Team.
+- [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua): This is Trevor's preferred Lua intellisense extension, provided in addition to the one recommended by the Shiny Team.

 Lua Versions: